A person standing next to a green wall.

 • Are deferred tax liabilities good or bad?
 A deferred tax liability is neutral or good, depending on your situation.
 It means you owe money, but don’t have to pay it right away.
 The downside is that your business needs to have money set aside in order to pay this debt off in the future.

-Any temporary difference between the amount of money owed in taxes and the amount of money that is required to be paid in the current accounting cycle creates a deferred tax liability.
+Any temporary difference between the total amount of money you owe in taxes and the amount of taxes you have to pay in the current accounting cycle creates a deferred tax liability.

 Deferred tax liability examples

-• Depreciation of assets: The IRS uses an advanced asset depreciation model which results in a difference between the company’s balance sheet value and the value of it for tax purposes.
+• Depreciation of assets: The IRS uses an accelerated asset depreciation model, which results in a difference between the company’s balance sheet value and the value of it for tax purposes.
 This is the most common example of a deferred tax liability.

 Evaluating deferred tax assets and liabilities

-It can be tricky to determine when, and if, you’ll be able to take advantage of a deferred tax asset.
+Determining when and if you can take advantage of a deferred tax asset can be tricky.
 The balance isn’t hidden because it’s reported in the financial statements.
 Analysts can take deferred tax balances into account, so there’s no distortion of the financial picture.

 Example in context